 - One-day club regattas with a variety of formats

-- The annual open regatta at Stonehaven on the 22nd and 23rd August 2020
+- The annual open regatta at Stonehaven in August

 - Novice racing on a Tuesday evenings, June to Early September, Saturday afternoons September till late October